 Everyone has their own way of getting things done.
 If you get stuck sometimes it's just good to start listing the facts under their correct headings; this may get the ball rolling on the narrative.

 Finally - is this all your own work?
 If you are using a significant portion of another person's work or using graphics or pictures you may need to get copyright permission (note: in a literature review, you may make reference to another person's work without the need for permission).
 Your chosen publisher may provide further guidance on this.

-Tips from librarians - as a profession which spends its life rifling through the authored works of others, usually at high volume and within a restricted timescale, please can you make sure you do the following:
+Tips from librarians - as a profession which spends its life rifling through the authored works of others, usually at high volume and within a restricted timescale, we advise you to do the following:

-2. If you know your methodology and there is a quality appraisal tool (CASP) that could be applied to it (or grade) it would be good if you could apply that to your article so you know how it is going to be appraised, and if you could refer to that in your paper even better.
+2. If you know your methodology and there is a quality appraisal tool (CASP) that could be applied to it (or grade) it would be good if you could apply to your article, so you know how it is going to be appraised.
+If you could refer to that in your paper, even better.

 3. Have your abstract accurately reflect your article.